About Affordable Care Act

 - Pediatric services

-Most people are eligible for health coverage through the Health Insurance Marketplace.
+Most people are eligible for health coverage through the Health Marketplace.
 To be eligible for health coverage through the Marketplace, you:

 - Must live in the United States